 In the union catalogue Gateway Bayern, you can search in parallel with the collections of all libraries in the Bavarian Library Network (BVB) and in WorldCat.
 The gateway allows you to use the interlibrary loan service, i.e. you can order literature that is not available locally at your home library.
 For a local search, please use the online catalogue of your local library (e.g. the TUM Online Catalogue).

-The KVK offers the possibility to search a large number of catalogues of research libraries in Germany, Austria, and Switzerland, as well as several important national libraries in other countries and large commercial catalogues.
+The Karlsruhe Virtual Catalog (KVK) offers the possibility to search a large number of catalogues of research libraries in Germany, Austria, and Switzerland, as well as several important national libraries in other countries and large commercial catalogues.

 WorldCat is the world's largest union catalog which includes the collections of 71,000 libraries in 112 countries.

-The four major libraries of the university and the episcopal city of Freising, which also include our branch library at Weihenstephan, have come together to create a catalogue with a combined search interface, allowing an online search of its 850,000 volumes.
+The Freisinger Stadt-OPAC offers you a common search interface for the 850,000 media of the Freising libraries.
+The four major libraries of the university and episcopal city of Freising, which also include our Branch Library Life Sciences, have come together to create a catalogue with a combined search interface.